 If you’re hoping to find the perfect macronutrient composition to accelerate fat loss, research shows you might be disappointed.
 We’re all a bit different from a genetic standpoint.
 Some people may benefit more from a diet higher in healthy carbs, especially those who exercise hard, while others, especially people with insulin resistance, thrive best on a diet lower in carbohydrates.
 So, there isn’t necessarily a macronutrient ratio that’s ideal for everyone.
 But, based on a recent study, finding an ideal ratio may not be necessary.
 This study shows you can successfully lose weight on a diet that’s low in carbs OR fat.

-Low-Fat vs. Low-Carb Diets
+Macronutrient Ratio: Low-Fat vs. Low-Carb Diets

 A new study carried out by researchers at Stanford University and published in the February 20 issue of Journal of the American Medical Association is shaking up the weight loss world.
 It shows you can lose weight on a low-carb or a low-fat diet and one isn’t better than the other.
 What makes this study unique is it involved more than 600 people and the study followed the participants for a full year.
-Many of the previous studies looking at low-carb vs. low-fat diets and that showed that one approach is better than the other was shorter term and smaller in scope.
+Many of the previous studies looking at low-carb vs. low-fat diets and that showed that one approach is better than the other were shorter term and smaller in scope.
 This study, due to its size and length, has more credibility than the previous studies.

 What did the study entail?
 The healthy, male and female participants were randomly assigned to two groups: low-carb or low-fat.
 The low-fat group restricted their fat intake to 20 grams per day while the low-carb participants consumed only 20 grams of carbs daily for the first two months and then were allowed to gradually increase their carb and fat intake.
 After the second month, the low-fat group consumed around 42 grams of fat daily and the low-carb group 97 grams of carbs, on average.